rojo-rbx/vscode-rojo/README.md

 This is a VS Code extension that gives you [Rojo](https://github.com/LPGhatguy/rojo) automatic installation and integration.

-Works on Windows and macOS.
+Works on both Windows and macOS.

 ## How to use